NIR456/Net-Question/README.md

     ### 2. ViewBag
     ### 3. Strongly Typed Models

-## Heap and Stack Memory.
-## Inheritance
-## Polymorphism
-## Abstraction
-## Encapsulation
-## types of Class
 ## Access Modifier
   **1. public:** The member is accessible from any code in the same assembly or another assembly that references it.

   **2. private:** The member is accessible only within the containing class or struct.

+  **3. internal:** The member is accessible only within the same assembly.

-  **3. protected:** The member is accessible within its containing class and by derived classes.
+  **4. protected:** The member is accessible within its containing class and by derived classes.

-  **4. internal:** The member is accessible only within the same assembly.

-  **5. protected** internal: The member is accessible within the same assembly and from derived classes, even if they are in another assembly.
+  **5. protected internal:**  The member is accessible within the same assembly and from derived classes, even if they are in another assembly.

   **6. private protected:** The member is accessible only within the containing class and derived classes in the same assembly.

+## types of Class
 ## Diff between Abstract class and interface
 ## linq in details
+## Heap and Stack Memory.
+## Inheritance
+## Polymorphism
+## Abstraction
+## Encapsulation